borisdivjak/sharp-ia/social-inclusion.md

 > “[SHARP Football] made a big difference to my mental health, it’s given me confidence which I never had
 > before when I was low.
 It keeps me focused on something in the day.”
-> - Person who has used SHARP services
+> - Person accessing SHARP services

 > “I am more conscious now when shopping, and more conscious when I eat, what I put in my mouth.
 > I read the labels.
 It was really nice meeting everyone”
-> - Person who has used SHARP services
+> - Person accessing SHARP services

 > “I have cut down so much on smoking, I used to smoke over 40 a day.”
-> - Person who has used SHARP services
+> - Person accessing SHARP services

 {% endcapture %}